Jester98x/ObsRemote/README.md

 ## Advanced Usage

-* Set the default screen, goto the startup scene in OBS and start recording
+* Set 'Presentation only' as the default scene, go to the 'StartUp' scene in OBS and start recording
 ```
 	OBSDefault: Presentation only
 	OBSScene: StartUp